Association for University

 Missoula 2025 Conference Planning Committee

-• Pat Barkey – Conference Host Team (University of Montana)
+• Pat Barkey – Conference Host Team (Univ. of Montana)

 • Vanessa Fry – AUBER President-Elect & Conference Planning Chair (Boise State University)

-• Shannon Furniss – Conference Host Team (University of Montana)
+• Shannon Furniss – Conference Host Team (Univ. of Montana)

 • Lisa Goodpaster – AUBER Business Team (Ball State University)